What’s New in v1.19: Multiscreen, Concepts, Dataset Preview and More!

 Our version 1.19 release includes new features designed to improve your learning experience.

-- Multiscreen, so you can work more efficiently in-mission.
+- Multiscreen, so you can work more efficiently in-lesson.

 - Concepts, designed to help you take your learning to the next level.